 A breach will always be regarded as an availability breach when there has been a permanent loss of, or destruction of, personal data.

 A security incident resulting in personal data being made unavailable for temporary period is also a type of breach, as the lack of access to the data could have a significant impact on the rights and freedoms of data subjects, for example, if our IT system goes down.
-This type of breach should be recorded in the [School / Trust’s] Data Breach Log set out in Appendix 1 so that we keep records of all such incidents.
+This type of breach should be recorded in the Schools Data Breach Log set out in Appendix 1 so that we keep records of all such incidents.
 However, depending on the circumstances of the breach, it may or may not require notification to the ICO and communication to affected individuals.

 Where personal data is unavailable due to planned system maintenance being carried out, this should not be regarded as a ‘breach of security’.